-- (e) a certificate that the audit of the accounts has been completed in accordance with statutory requirements; and - (f) an annual audit letter or, for those bodies where the Commission carries out inspections, information to be reported to the Commission in a specified format to enable it to prepare an annual audit and inspection letter to the audited body. - 32 In addition, the following outputs, the need for which may arise at any point during the audit process, should be issued where appropriate: - (a) a report dealing with any matter that the auditor considers needs to be raised, in the public interest under section 8 of the Act: - (b) any recommendations under section 11(3) of the Act; and - (c) information to be reported to the Commission in a specified format to enable it to carry out any of its other functions, including assessments of performance at relevant bodies, or to assist bodies such as the Commission for Social Care Inspection and the National Audit Office in carrying out their functions.
+34 In addition, the following outputs, the need for which may arise at any point during the audit process, should be issued where appropriate:

+- a. a report dealing with any matter that the auditor considers needs to be raised, in the public interest, under section 8 of the Act; - b. any recommendations under section 11(3) of the Act; and - c. information to be reported to the Commission in a specified format to enable it to carry out any of its other functions or to assist its partner inspectorates and other review agencies and the National Audit Office in carrying out their functions.